OpenMage/rfcs/draft/0000-change-pr-merging-rules.md

 ## Implementation

-I created a scripts that processes all PRs and all reviews and markes the PRs that meet the new requirements, so that it would be really easy for maintainers to identify the PRs that should be merged and merge them.
+I created a scripts that processes all PRs and all reviews and marks the PRs that meet the new requirements, so that it would be really easy for maintainers to identify the PRs that should be merged and merge them.

 This is the script: